Skip to navigation Skip to content

 Note: if the payment amount is too large (System arrears limits) to issue in one payment, the system will automatically break into 2 or more payments.
 These will issue on consecutive days.

-If a manual advice (Q999) is also required, this activity must be completed once the letter is issued.
-See Creating an Online Advice (OLA), including within an existing activity for more details on creating a letter.
+• If a manual advice (Q999) is also required, this activity must be completed once the letter is issued.
+See Creating a manual letter or Online Advice (OLA) for more details on creating a letter

 Procedure ends here.